 Many companies attempting to attract the attention of physicians, nurse practitioners, physician assistants, and other healthcare professionals (HCPs) have begun looking backwards as they revise their marketing mix.
 Surprisingly, well-established, but often derided, techniques like direct mail, promotional giveaways, catalogs, brochures and postcards have experienced a dramatic resurgence this past year.
 But, like all life science marketing, those time-honored strategies require a 21st century update to be effective.
 Distributed sales forces, global marketplaces, and carefully targeted direct marketing all require that fulfillment strategies operate with new levels of speed, flexibility and efficiency.
 We surveyed the most common fulfillment strategies being used in life science marketing in 2013 to help you determine the right strategy for your company.

-Initially, most pharmaceutical and life sciences companies prefer to manage their obligations for literature fulfillment and sales force logistics in-house.
-The underlying assumption is that retaining the ability to control every step of the process will reduce costs, increase efficiency, and avoid issues resulting from regulatory non-compliance.
-This may be true at first, or for marketers with an especially small scope, but, for the vast majority of companies serving the healthcare industry, this strategy will prove self-defeating.
+Initially, most pharmaceutical and life sciences companies prefer to manage their marketing and sales collateral in-house.
+The underlying assumption is that retaining the ability to control every step of the process will reduce costs, increase efficiency and avoid issues resulting from regulatory non-compliance.
+This may be true at first, or for marketers with an especially small scope, but for the vast majority of companies serving the healthcare industry, this strategy will prove self-defeating.